ChristinaLK/htc-intro/software.md

 * dependencies: the other libraries or programs the software may depend on (including features of the base operating system)

+Sometimes installation is as simple as compiling; other times it is more complicated.

 ## Portability

 All of the pieces of the installation process will determine how